 Concentration: Much of the downtown is under-utilized.
 New development should look to reinvest in existing buildings before undertaking new construction projects.
-New construction projects should be encouraged to
+New construction projects should be encouraged to locate within the downtown core on undeveloped or on underdeveloped sites.
 Connection: Downtown Prescott has an exceptional waterfront that is integral to its identity and liveability.
 Projects should be designed to take advantage of this important asset and to continue to create a pedestrian network and accessible waterfront that is connected to other sections of the community.
 Views to the water's edge, along the north-south streets, should not only be protected, but also enhanced and framed through build-to lines and streetscape improvements.